AMS - MNL

 • Amsterdam Schiphol Airport (AMS) consists of one main terminal building, divided into three main areas: Schiphol Plaza, Departure Halls 1, 2, and 3, and Arrival Halls 1 and 2.
 The airport also has a separate terminal for low-cost carriers, known as the H-pier or Terminal 3, which has its own shops, restaurants, and check-in facilities.

-Top 5 airlines serving from Amsterdam to Manila
+Reviews of the top 5 airlines flying from Amsterdam to Manila

 See real verified KAYAK customer reviews for airlines flying from Amsterdam to Manila.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.